Land Forces Command (United Kingdom)

-The Field Army is a command of the British Army responsible for generating and preparing forces for current and contingency operations.
-Commander Field Army reports to the Chief of the General Staff.
+The Land Forces Command (previously called Field Army until March 2026) is a command of the British Army responsible for generating and preparing forces for current and contingency operations.
+Commander Land Forces reports to the Chief of the General Staff.

 Background

 Following the 1966 Defence White Paper, United Kingdom Land Forces was formed, and the post of Deputy Commander-in-Chief, UK Land Forces was created, with the holder having the rank of Lieutenant General.
 In 1982, as a result of the 1981 Defence White Paper, this post was redesignated as Commander, United Kingdom Field Army, typically shortened to just 'Commander Field Army'.
 Commander Field Army oversaw corps directors such as Commander, Royal Corps of Signals or Commander, Transport and Movements (Royal Corps of Transport).

 United Kingdom Field Army was headquartered at Erskine Barracks in Wilton and responsible for organising home defence forces.
 The UK Field Army was described by senior officers as "roughly the home equivalent of the British Corps in West Germany", but its commander told Beevor that it was 'not a coherent organisation'.
 UK Field Army was responsible for all out-of-area operations, training, and home administration.
 By 1991, the United Kingdom Field Army presided over nearly 40,000 regular soldiers, just over 70,000 members of the Territorial Army (TA), and 6,000 civilians.
 In addition to the UK Field Army's defence commitments, the Field Army was responsible for aid to the civil authority.

 The post was disestablished in 1995 following the Options for Change defence review.

 Land Command was later divided in 2003, under the LANDmark reorganisation, into two suborganisations, Field Army and Regional Forces, that paralleled the Cold War structure of UKLF.
 Commander Field Army had two deployable divisions (1st Armoured Division, 3rd Mechanised Division), Theatre Troops, Joint Helicopter Command, and Training Support under him.
 In 2007 it was announced that a new deployable divisional HQ would be established until at least 2011, as a means of meeting the UK's commitments to provide divisional HQs on a rotational basis to Regional Command (South) in Afghanistan and as the lead nation of Multi-National Division (South-East) in Iraq.
 This was based in York and formed around the re-established 6th Division.